Lionblaze218/solo-chess/README.md

 What did I get out of this?
 Software that I can use to play chess, but mostly experience on planning out a project.
 What ended up happening was I would write a function, implement it, test it out, and then move onto the next function.
 After the code hit ~ 800 lines of code, I realized half of my functions were fundamentally useless and I could come up with a more efficient solution.
 So this turned into a self repeating cycle of writting code, then writting more, then changing past code.
 This would result in really annoying bugs that were hard to find, or just functions overwritting each other on accident because I mistyped the wrong varaible.
 In the end, I could have saved myself a lot of brainpower by just planning it out better.

 I also plan on making the game differ from chess itself.
-Just adding a bit of flair or new rules to the game to make it more unique
+Just adding a bit of flair or new rules to the game to make it more unique (or a chess bot!).